Concentration estimates for functions of finite high-dimensional random arrays: Extensions/Refinements

-\end{thm} Note that Theorem \ref{t7.1} improves upon Theorem \ref{t6.1} in two ways.
-Firstly, observe that in Theorem \ref{t7.1} no restriction is imposed on the distributions of the entries of $\bbx$.
+The result follows from \eqref{e6.4} and Markov's inequality. \end{proof} Note that Theorem \ref{t6.1} improves upon Theorem \ref{t5.1} in two ways.
+Firstly, observe that in Theorem \ref{t6.1} no restriction is imposed on the distributions of the entries of $\bbx$.
 Secondly, note that the random variable $f(\bbx)$ becomes concentrated by conditioning it on a subarray whose size is proportional to $n$.

-An important---especially, from the point of view of applications---class of random arrays for which Theorem \ref{t7.1} is applicable consists of those random arrays whose entries are of the form \eqref{e1.12} where $(\xi_1,\dots,\xi_n)$ is a random vector with independent (but not necessarily identically distributed) entries. \begin{rem} Observe that the size of the set $I$ obtained by Theorem \ref{t7.1} depends polynomially on the parameter $\ee$ and, in particular, it becomes smaller as $\ee$ gets smaller.
+An important---especially, from the point of view of applications---class of random arrays for which Theorem \ref{t6.1} is applicable consists of those random arrays whose entries are of the form \eqref{e1.12}, where $(\xi_1,\dots,\xi_n)$ is a random vector with independent (but not necessarily identically distributed) entries. \begin{rem} Observe that the lower bound on the cardinality of the set $I$ obtained by Theorem \ref{t6.1} depends polynomially on the parameter $\ee$ and, in particular, it becomes smaller as $\ee$ gets smaller.
 We note that this sort of dependence is actually necessary.
 This can be seen by considering (appropriately normalized) linear functions of i.i.d.
 Bernoulli random variables and invoking the Berry--Esseen theorem. \end{rem}